Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 Yeah.
 That felt…better…

 Things got blurry again.
-Bumps and knocks and the feeling of being lifted and carried and loaded into a vehicle, and a kinda-familiar **thump** then bright lights and masked faces and...more meds?
+Bumps and knocks and the feeling of being lifted and carried and loaded into a vehicle, and a kinda-familiar **thump** then bright lights and masked faces and... more meds?

 Whatever it was, it put him out like a light, and that was the end of Eugene Whitner’s role in the war.